When will your next book come out?

 As many as time permits!
 Right now, you can find Amy and Richard’s Christmas novella (Ivy & Intrigue), Henrietta and Miles’s first Valentine’s Day together (Bunny & Biscuits), and a Turnip wedding night bonus chapter (Away in a Manger) all up on the Extras page.
 I’m hoping to eventually get to the rest of the Pink couples, with Geoff and Letty the next up.

 What area of the law did you focus on and work in?
 How has your work in the legal profession influenced your historical writing?

 During my very brief legal career, I worked as a litigator.
 It was Big Firm litigation, which meant that I was dealing largely with corporations rather than individuals, and found myself learning a lot more about abstruse accounting principles than I would have otherwise liked.
 As to the second half of that question, I really don’t have a pat answer.
 I do think that there are interesting similarities in the way one constructs a brief and the way one constructs a story: both are productions meant to persuade.
 Both rely on the mustering of examples and the creation of a certain type of atmosphere.
 Aside from that, I’m not sure.
-Although the hero of The Orchid Affair
+Although the hero of The Orchid Affair is a lawyer!

 What are your favorite historical movies/costume dramas?